nilsmartel/flightpath-microservice-example/work-documentation.md

 - 12:26 got rid of all String cloning, by using references in implementation of algorithm.

 - 12:34 implement more test cases

+- 12:49 written load intensive test cases and improve logging.
+        A microservice deserves a little logging.
+        It isn't strictly expected, but I think one will find it invaluable to have.